casper-network/ceps/text/0001-adopt-cep-process.md

 The prescribed process ends here.
 How proposed features and changes make it into the product is currently unspecified.

-### Free-form
+### Deviations

-Note that the process is somewhat free-form, this very first CEP already deviates from the template.
-The latter, like the pirate code, should be seen as more of a guideline than a hard rule.
+Deviations from the template should be avoided when possible, but ultimately this is a set of guidelines and a convention; minor deviations are acceptable where called for.

 ## Drawbacks